 Nestled off an innocuous roundabout on the A320 lies the McLaren Technology Centre.
-A bespoke building which, with its sister the McLaren Production Centre, makes up the beating heart of the company most famed for it's Formula One success.
+A bespoke building which, with its sister the McLaren Production Centre, makes up the beating heart of the company most famed for its Formula 1 success.

 It's barely visible from the road, sympathetically incorporated into the roll of the Surrey landscape, but cresting the horizon as you approach the centre, Normon Foster's building takes your breath away.